-Amy Fortney Parks is an life-long educator, a passionate psychologist and stressed-out, but mostly happy, mom of four!
-She is the Executive Director of WISE Mind Solutions, LLC, a Northern Virginia-based practice focused on children, teens and families.
-She is also the owner of The Wise Family – a comprehensive website for kids and parents designed to inspire, educate and energize families!
+Dr. Amy Fortney Parks describes herself as a life-long educator, a passionate psychologist and often stressed-out, but mostly happy, mom of four!
+She is the Executive Director of WISE Mind Solutions, LLC, a Northern Virginia-based group psychotherapy practice focused on children, teens and families.
+She is also the owner of The Wise Family – a comprehensive brand for kids and parents designed to inspire, educate and energize families!

 Amy has over 20 years of experience through her work in Northern Virginia schools, adoption agencies throughout the US and private practice with countless families.
 Her most valuable experience, however, is the day-to-day parenting of her own four children, three dogs and husband.

 Amy also speaks throughout the Metropolitan DC area AND across the country, on child, education and parenting related topics and is available to speak to parents and teachers!
 Amy is known for her humor, real-world wisdom and brain-based approach in her workshops!